Caring for Our Community

 Caring for Migrants

-In 1992, Bishop John Favalora blessed a new 3,500 square foot worship center dedicated almost entirely to migrant families of Our Lady of Guadalupe in Wimauma, a mission church founded in 1988.
+In 1992, Bishop John Favalora blessed a new 3,500-square-foot worship center for Our Lady of Guadalupe Mission, a mission church founded in 1988 to serve migrant families in Wimauma.

-During the 1990s, the Diocese strengthened its Migrant Ministries to meet the needs of migrants moving into the area.
-Under the leadership of Bishop John Clement Favalora, the Diocese recruited and assigned Spanish-speaking clergy to areas with the highest concentration of migrant families.
-Four rural churches enhanced migrant ministries: St. Clement (Plant City), St. Rita (Dade City), St. Anne (Ruskin) and Our Lady of Guadalupe (Wimauma).
-These parishes provided Mass and Bible studies in Spanish, social activities, social service and referral programs.
+Throughout the 1990s, the Diocese strengthened its migrant ministry effort to meet the needs of migrants in the region.
+Under the leadership of Bishop Favalora, the Diocese recruited and assigned Spanish-speaking clergy to communities with the highest concentration of migrant families.
+Four rural churches, St. Clement (Plant City), St. Rita (Dade City), St. Anne (Ruskin) and Our Lady of Guadalupe (Wimauma), became centers of faith, outreach, and support.
+These parishes offered Mass and Bible studies in Spanish, along with social programs, community gatherings, and referral services.

 Caring for the Elderly